 The general reserve is a free reserve which is used from time to time to transfer profits from retained earnings for appropriation purposes.
-As the general reserve is created by a transfer from one component of equity to another and is not an item of other comprehensive income, items included in the general reserve will not be reclassified subsequently to statement of profit and loss.
+As the general reserve is a free reserve in created by a transfer from one component of equity to another and is not an item of other compositions, items included in the general reserve will not be reclassified subsequently to statement of profit and loss.